swaldman/audiofluidity-rss/README.md

 Maybe someday if there's interest.

+## License

+_audiofluidity-rss_ was revised from a library internal to [audiofluidity](https://github.com/swaldman/audiofluidity), a podcast-specific static-site generator.

+However, this library is now offered independently, under Apache 2.0 terms.
+Please see [LICENSE](LICENSE).
+(The main audiofluidity application is a GPLv3 project.)

 ## Some useful RSS resources

 More docs soon, I hope.
 But for now, I want to